 25. Beyerdynamic DT 770 PRO Headphones

-The DT 770 are very good, closed-back, neutral listening headphones.
+The DT 770 is very good, closed-back, neutral listening headphones.
 They deliver a well balanced audio reproduction with a near-perfect mid-range and a great bass that doesn’t drown instruments and vocals.
 They don’t possess the spacious Soundstage of the DT 990 PRO or the DT 880, but they have a better bass thanks to the closed design.
 However, the bass range was a little inconsistent in our measurements and depended somewhat on the shape of the listener’s head.
 They also tend to sound just a little razor-sharp with some tracks due to the emphasized Treble range.
 Very good Bass Range performance.
 Low-bass is smooth and extended down to 10Hz, which is great.
 Bass is also re-produced virtually flawlessly.
 Nevertheless, high-bass displays a bit of underemphasis which makes the lead/vocals slightly thin.
 At 2.6dB this effect will be quite subtle though.
-The Beyerdynamic 770 Pro are sufficiently limited on the head that they won’t fall during casual listening classes, unless the non-detachable cable gets hooked on something.
+The Beyerdynamic 770 Pro is sufficiently limited on the head that they won’t fall during casual listening classes unless the non-detachable cable gets hooked on something.
 However, they’re too bulky to run with comfort.
 The large ear cups will slide off your ears under high physical activity, so like most critical listening earphones, they won’t be ideal to take to the gym.